AVUS

 Icon representing investment goals and financial objectives Goal

-The primary investment goal of the Avantis U.S. Equity ETF is to provide long-term capital appreciation by investing in U.S. equities.
+The primary investment goal of the Avantis U.S. Equity ETF is to achieve long-term capital appreciation by investing in a diversified portfolio of U.S. equity securities.

 Investment Approach and Strategy